CastixGitHub/wacosc/README.md

 carla notifies through osc when plugins are added on the patchbay.

-carla allow the parameter value to be set through osc, **but I wasn't able to find the mappings between parameter id and parameter name** in carla
+carla allow the parameter value to be set through osc, **but I wasn't able to find the mappings between parameter id and parameter name** in carla, maybe [here](https://github.com/falkTX/Carla/blob/25c61989de0cfe55e4ff62af002403c9acaa1bd6/source/backend/engine/CarlaEngineOscSend.cpp) but i'm not sure.

+[here's](https://github.com/falkTX/Carla/blob/25c61989de0cfe55e4ff62af002403c9acaa1bd6/source/backend/engine/CarlaEngineOscHandlers.cpp) instead the carla code that listens to our osc calls

 #### to get that mapping